Home / Reviews / Herman Miller Aeron

 Adjustability Breakdown

-The Aeron offers extensive adjustments, but they’re designed to fine-tune a structured sitting posture, not to fundamentally change how the chair behaves.
-Understanding this distinction is key to deciding if the Aeron is right for you.
+The Aeron’s adjustments are designed to fine-tune a structured sitting posture, not to change how the chair fundamentally behaves.

 PostureFit SL (Lumbar/Sacral Support)

-For people who respond well to guided posture, PostureFit SL is excellent.
-For people who find it intrusive, this is often the first thing they complain about.
+Two independent pads, one for the sacrum and one for the lumbar, adjust separately.
+The sacral pad pushes gently at the base of your spine to maintain natural pelvic tilt.
+For people who respond well to guided posture, this is excellent.
+For people who find it intrusive, it’s often the first thing they complain about.

 Tilt System (Harmonic 2 Tilt)

-The tilt limiter offers three lock positions that control how far back you can recline.
-Tension control adjusts how much effort is required to recline.
-Seat angle adjustment lets you shift the seat angle forward slightly for a more active, engaged posture.
-The tilt is smooth but controlled.
-The Aeron doesn’t feel like a recliner even when reclined, because the chair is designed to keep you in a productive posture range rather than letting you lean back and relax.
+Three lock positions control recline depth.
+Tension control adjusts recline resistance.
+Seat angle adjustment shifts the seat forward for a more active posture.
+The Aeron is designed to keep you in a productive posture range, not to let you lean back and relax.

-The arms adjust in four directions: up/down (4-inch range), forward/backward (2.5-inch range), and pivot inward/outward.
-The armpad surfaces are firm and contoured.
-They’re designed for keyboard and mouse support, not for resting your elbows while leaning back.
-The arm height adjusts from 6.8″ to 10.8″ above the seat, which accommodates most desk heights.
+Four-direction adjustment: up/down (4-inch range), forward/backward (2.5-inch range), and pivot inward/outward.
+Designed for keyboard and mouse support.
+Arm height adjusts from 6.8″ to 10.8″ above the seat.

 What Adjustments Won’t Do

 Adjustments cannot make the Aeron feel dynamic, cushy, or forgiving.
-They optimize an already-structured posture.
-If the fundamental sitting philosophy doesn’t match how you work, no amount of adjustment will fix that.
+If the sitting philosophy doesn’t match how you work, no amount of adjustment will fix that.

 Sitting Experience